Deposit/Payments FAQs

 We accept Cash, Zelle, PayPal, Checks, or Direct Deposit.
 Please click on our "Terms and Conditions" tab to read more detailed information on payments.

-The remaining balance will be due two weeks before the pickup or shipping date.
+• The remaining balance will be due before the pickup or shipping date.
 For local pick-ups, please bring cash and you can pick up your bird the same day.
-If your baby bird is being shipped to you, please pay the full amount due two weeks in advance before your baby leaves our aviary.
+If your baby bird is being shipped to you, please pay the full amount before your baby leaves our aviary.

 Shipping FAQs